mollykmcglone/beer_swap/README.md

 ## Known Issues/Bugs

-* This app is a work in progress- as of this time it is a blog with posts and comments, user account creation/destruction and login/logout.
-Beers, user appreciations, mapping, search and more are all coming soon!
+* This app is a work in progress- as of this time there's a blog with posts and comments, user account creation/login/logout/destruction, and beer postings.
+Messaging, appreciations, mapping, search and more are all coming soon!

 ## Support and contact details